Wollow: 1976: three-year-old season

 Wollow began his three-year-old season at Newbury Racecourse in April with a run in the Greenham Stakes, a recognised trial for the 2000 Guineas.
 He won the race comfortably from the July Stakes winner Super Cavalier with Gentilhombre in third.
 Two weeks later he started the even money (1/1) favourite for the 2000 Guineas against sixteen opponents.
 Ridden by the Italian jockey Gianfranco Dettori he took the lead a quarter of a mile from the finish and ran on strongly in the closing stages to win by one and a half lengths from Vitiges.
 His winning time of 1:38.09 was the fastest for the race since Palestine won in 1950.
 Following the success of Bolkonski in 1975, Wollow's win made d'Alessio the first owner since 1834 to win consecutive runnings of the 2000 Guineas.

-Wollow was then unbeaten in six races and at Epsom in June he started 11/10 favourite for the Derby despite running over a distance half a mile further than any of his previous races.
-He met with some interference at Tattenham Corner, but appeared to have no obvious excuses as he finished fifth behind the French-trained Empery.
+Wollow was then unbeaten in six races and at Epsom in June he started 11/10 favourite for the Derby, despite running over a distance half a mile further than any of his previous races.
+He met with some interference at Tattenham Corner but appeared to have no obvious excuses as he finished fifth behind the French-trained Empery.
 His defeat reportedly cost British punters £7 million.
-In July, Wollow was brought back in distance for the ten furlong Eclipse Stakes at Sandown.
-He finished second to the French colt Trepan, but was awarded the race when the winner tested positive for theobromine, a banned substance.
-At the end of the month he added another Group One success when he took the Sussex Stakes over one mile at Goodwood, although Poacher's Moon was considered an unlucky loser.
+In July, Wollow was brought back in distance for the ten-furlong Eclipse Stakes at Sandown.
+He finished second to the French colt Trepan but was awarded the race when the winner tested positive for theobromine, a banned substance.
+At the end of the month he added another Group One success when he took the Sussex Stakes over one mile at Goodwood.
 At York in August, Wollow ran in the fifth edition of the Benson & Hedges Gold Cup, the race now known as the International Stakes.
 He produced one of his best performances to win from a field which included the leading French horses Crow and Trepan.

 On his final start, Wollow failed to reproduce his best form as he finished unplaced behind Vitiges in the Champion Stakes at Newmarket in October.
 He was then syndicated to stand at stud with a valuation of £1.2 million.